WADEAWHILE/wadeawhile.github.io/index.md

                     The Adventure Begins Here
                 </h4>
                 <p>
-                    So, whether you're here to learn, play, or simply be entertained, WADEAWHILE is your gateway to a world where innovation meets imagination.
+                    So, whether you're here for a solution, to learn, play, or simply be entertained, WADEAWHILE is your gateway to a world where innovation meets imagination.
 Buckle up, dear visitor, and embark on an unforgettable adventure through the digital universe we've created.
                 </p>
                 <p>
                     Thank you for joining us, and get ready to be amazed!
 The WADEAWHILE experience starts now.